dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Mutation, scoring, and reinforcement enable continuous improvement
 - The paradigm is domain‑agnostic

 Why Plane-2 as the substrate and Plane-1 as the semantic contract layer?
-This too is visually semenatic
+This too is visually semenatic:

 Plane-1
+---
 Plane-2

 Plane-1 "rides" over the Plane-2 deterministic substrate executor.

+Plane-1 (LLM) takes action based upon a context that is a result of an interaction with the Plane-2 deterministic substrate, with the objective being global and universal remediation across the Plane-2 substrate.

 This clean architecture transforms the system into a general‑purpose LLM contract engine capable of stabilizing, correcting, and